Table of Contents

-- The polycystic ovarian syndrome can in actuality be told as a multifunctional disorder disturbing many systems and organs of the body rather than calling it a gynecological disorder.
+- Polycystic ovarian syndrome can in actuality be described as a multifunctional disorder disturbing many systems and organs of the body rather than calling it a gynecological disorder.

 - The problem arises in the hypothalamus of the brain.
 This deals with hormonal regulation and from there goes on to other organs and also shows significant signs in different places.

-- The fact is among all the women with Polycystic ovarian syndrome, only 15 percent shows cysts in their ovaries.
+- The fact is among all the women with Polycystic ovarian syndrome, only 15 percent show cysts in their ovaries.

 - Cysts are actually immature follicles in the ovaries and not cysts.
 This is basic and we should understand the thing about this.

-- The ovaries release an ova for every menstrual cycle of which we have spoken about above.
-The secondary matured follicle is subjected to release the ova after maturation.
+- The ovaries release an ova for every menstrual cycle which we have spoken about above.
+The secondary matured follicle is subjected to the release of the ova after maturation.

-- In conditions such as polycystic ovarian syndrome and hormonal imbalances, the ova will not be released.
-This can either be due to the immature follicle or maybe insufficiency of hormones responsible for it to happen.
+- The ova will not be released in conditions such as polycystic ovarian syndrome and hormonal imbalances.
+This can be due to the immature follicle or maybe the insufficiency of hormones responsible for it.

-- The follicles that are ruptured, become corpus luteum, secretes progesterone for a while, and disappears in a few days.
+- The ruptured follicles become corpus luteum, secretes progesterone for a while, and disappear in a few days.

 - Polycystic ovarian syndrome demonstrates 28 clinical disorders, of which most of them are reversible.